yuri-val/symmetric-dashboard/README.md

 ### Frontend
 - React 18
 - Vite (build tool)
-- Material UI
+- Material UI 5
-- React Router
+- React Router 6
 - Recharts (for charts and visualizations)
 - Axios (for API requests)
 - TanStack React Query (for data fetching and caching)
+- Framer Motion (for animations and transitions)
+- React Error Boundary (for graceful error handling)

 ### Deployment
 - Docker
 - Nginx (for serving the frontend and proxying API requests)
 - PM2 (for process management in production)
+- Alpine-based Node.js container for minimal image size

 ## Project Structure